connormanning/entwine/doc/usage/configuration.md

 ### Inference output path
 The standard operation of `infer` logs information to STDOUT.
 If the `-o` flag is present, per-file information including bounds and number of points will be written to this output file in JSON format.

+# More

+## Cesium 3D Tiles
+Entwine ships with a [Cesium](https://cesiumjs.org) configuration that will output a [3D Tiles](https://github.com/AnalyticalGraphicsInc/3d-tiles) tileset in addition to the standard Entwine output.
+For detailed instructions and a set of static pages to view tileset output in Cesium, check out the [Entwine/Cesium pages](https://github.com/connormanning/entwine-cesium-pages) repository.

+At this time, some Entwine features are not supported when using the Cesium configuration.
+Continuing a build by adding more files to a previously completed Entwine index is not yet supported, and neither are subset builds.